-The history of Nusa Penida island in Bali starts in the 10th century.
+The history of Nusa Penida island in Bali can be traced back to the 10th century.
 The earliest writings on Nusa Penida have indeed been found on the Belanjong Pillar, which dates back to 914 AD.
-This pillar contains inscriptions that mention a military expedition of the first King of Bali, Sri Kesari Warmadewa, against Nusa Penida.
+The inscriptions mention a military expedition by Sri Kesari Warmadewa, the first King of Bali, against Nusa Penida.

 The conquest of Nusa Penida and the arrival of the Dutch

-Nusa Penida became then part of the court of Klungkung, one of the nine kingdoms of Bali.
-After the integration of Bali into the Dutch East Indies in 1908, which became Indonesia later on, Nusa Penida remained attached to the Klungkung Regency.
+Following its conquest, Nusa Penida became a part of the court of Klungkung, which was one of the nine kingdoms of Bali.
+Even after Bali was integrated into the Dutch East Indies in 1908, and later became part of Indonesia, Nusa Penida remained attached to the Klungkung Regency.

-The reputation and the perfume of adventure surrounding Nusa Penida inspired also a comic strip created by the cartoonist Bob de Moor and published in the Journal of Tintin in 1950.
-The comic strip traces the adventures of Georges Barelli that lands in Nusa Penida after a long adventure.
-The cover of the album speaks for itself !
+The island’s reputation for adventure has also been immortalized in a comic strip by Bob de Moor, published in the Journal of Tintin in 1950.
+The comic follows the protagonist, Georges Barelli, on his journey to Nusa Penida after a long adventure, as depicted on the album’s cover.

 Black magic, an integral part of the history of Nusa Penida